OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

 **OutAllPlanes** [-] Output all wake planes in VTK at all time steps.
-Note: this option will be require intensive writin to disk and can slow down the simulation.
+Note: this option requires intensive writing to disk and will drastically slow down the simulation.
 DEFAULT is False.

 Visualize